AndreasPK/AndreasPK.github.io/apkblog/wip/2019-07-10-GHC-Interals-Pointer-tagging.md

 ## What is pointer tagging

-Since all heap objects are aligned to WORD boundries all pointers to heap objects point to addresses which are multiples of 4 (or 8 on 64bit systems).
+Since all heap objects are aligned to WORD boundaries all pointers to heap objects point to addresses which are multiples of 4 (or 8 on 64bit systems).
-Aligning objects on the word boundry means all pointers will look like "...00" with the last few bits always being zero.
+Aligning objects on the word boundary means all pointers will look like "...00" with the last few bits always being zero.

 For example we might place two 8-byte sized objects in memory like this:
 ![](/images/Alignment1.png "Alignment example")